alifirhas/cmdk-revision/src/503-519/512-Double-standard.md

 Besides, when did Roy say that he was going to destroy the world and destroy mankind?
 Tyrael is suffering from paranoia, right?

-What he is doing now is nothing more than making arrangements for a possible future war with the high-level heaven...
+What he is doing now is nothing more than making arrangements for a possible future war with the High Heaven...
 As for whether it will really work, it depends...
 When Lilith returns!

 Roy ignored Tyrael's shout and sat back on the throne to think.